 - Your Body – The Temple of The Living God – learning the significance of our body as a set-apart, holy, and valuable treasure

 - Standing Against the Midianites – a very brief look at the sexual looseness and perversion in our society, rooted in the spirit of Midian

-- Sex Outside Marriage– The dangers of sexual defilement.
+- Sex Outside Marriage – a very brief discussion on the dangers of sexual defilement.